Installing a ventilation system to your home can keep indoor air from being stagnant and control humidity levels.

 10 Signs Your Home has Poor Indoor Air Quality

-If your family has symptoms that intensify at home and go away when you leave, you may be struggling with indoor pollution.
+If your family has symptoms that intensify at home and get better when you leave, you may be struggling with indoor pollution.
 You should also talk to your doctor if you’re worried about your health.

 - Watery, itchy or dry eyes.
 Your eyes are sensitive to indoor pollution and may react by turning dry, itchy or watery.